anuthedeveloper/news-aggregator-frontend/README.md

 docker-compose up -d
 ```

-This buid and start the container
+This build and start the container

 ```
 docker-compose up --build